margaretmf/margaretmf.github.io/vocabulary.md

 * The capacity to view things in their true relations or relative importance
 * The appearance to the eye of objects in respect to their relative distance and positions

+## Satire: ##
+* The use of humor, irony, exaggeration, or ridicule to expose and criticize people's stupidity or vices, particularly in the context of contemporary politics and other topical issues.